 Vascular lesions of the skin are common.
 Some are congenital, but most are acquired and can be viewed as benign tumours.
 Malignant vascular tumours are rare.
 Do not worry about the pathology or aetiology, but learn to recognise what may be differentials of the major skin malignancies.

-Cherry angiomas (Campbell de Morgan spots) :The are ubiquitous and rarely cause concern.
+Cherry angiomas (Campbell de Morgan spots) :These are ubiquitous and rarely cause concern (images below).

-The lesion on the left (below) looks like the lesion on the right after pressure has been applied.
+The lesion on the left is before pressure; the lesion on the right, after pressure has been applied. (images below)

 If you are not certain whether you are dealing with melanin or haemoglobin, you need to seek expert advice.
 Not all vascular lesions will blanch with pressure: the physical sign is only diagnostic if positive.

-One variety referred to as a venous lake, is commonly seen on the lips, is easily compressible and is often confused with melanotic macules of the lips (which are not compressible (discussed in the previous chapter).
+One variety referred to as a venous lake, is commonly seen on the lips, is easily compressible and is often confused with melanotic macules of the lips which are not compressible (discussed in the previous chapter).